-• update-policy rules that otherwise ignore the name field now require that it be set to "." to ensure that any type list present is properly interpreted.
-Previously, if the name field was omitted from the rule declaration but a type list was present, it wouldn't be interpreted as expected.

-- named now supports the "root key sentinel" mechanism.
+- update-policy rules that otherwise ignore the name field now require that it be set to "." to ensure that any type list present is properly interpreted.
+Previously, if the name field was omitted from the rule declaration but a type list was present, it wouldn't be interpreted as expected. - named now supports the "root key sentinel" mechanism.
 This enables validating resolvers to indicate which trust anchors are configured for the root, so that information about root key rollover status can be gathered.
 To disable this feature, add root-key-sentinel no; to named.conf.
 [GL #37] - Add the ability to not return a DNS COOKIE option when one is present in the request.
-To prevent a cookie being returned add 'answer-cookie no;' to named.conf.
-[GL #173]

-answer-cookie is only available as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
+To prevent a cookie being returned add answer-cookie no; to named.conf.
+[GL #173] - answer-cookie no is only intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
 A mismatch between servers on the same address is not expected to cause operational problems, but the option to disable COOKIE responses so that all servers have the same behavior is provided out of an abundance of caution.
-DNS COOKIE is an important security mechanism and should not be disabled unless absolutely necessary.
-The answer-cookie option is obsolete as of BIND 9.13.
+DNS COOKIE is an important security mechanism, and should not be disabled unless absolutely necessary. - Two new update policy rule types have been added krb5-selfsub and ms-selfsub which allow machines with Kerberos principals to update the name space at or below the machine names identified in the respective principals.